z-open-data/ims-performance-analyzer-elastic/imspa-docker-elastic/readme.md

 If container fails to start with the message `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` it means that the host's limits on mmap counts must be set to at least 262144.

-Enter the following command to adjust mmap counts:
+Enter the following command to adjust mmap counts (in WSL):

 ```sh
 sudo sysctl -w vm.max_map_count=262144